CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

     ![Alt text](images/doc51.png)

-      > **Note:** In case of an internal server error, navigate back to Azure OpenAI studio and follow the below steps:
+      > **Note:** In case of an internal server error, navigate back to Azure AI Foundry portal and follow the below steps:

    - On the **Chat (1)** , Click on **Deploy to (2)** on the top right and click on **as a webapp (3)**.